imrulo/lat.eth/temperature-check-post.md

 ---

-**🌍 "Evangelizing ENS to Latinos Across the Balkans - Starting with Serbia"**
+**🌍 "Evangelizing ENS to Latinos Across the Balkans Through Latin Dance - Starting with Serbia"**

 ---

-*This proposal represents a revolutionary approach to regional ENS evangelization that combines Latino cultural expression with blockchain technology to defend Spanish language and Latino identity across the Balkans, starting with Serbia as our pilot region.*
+*This proposal represents a revolutionary approach to regional ENS evangelization that combines Latin dance with blockchain technology to defend Spanish language and Latino identity across the Balkans, starting with Serbia as our pilot region.*